 - 24.1.
 The Accountable Body is responsible for overseeing the proper administration of financial affairs within each LEP when these affairs relate to public funds.
-Accountable Bodies have the following functions: - Financial function: Arrangements for receiving funding from government, holding our bank accounts etc - Oversight function processes such as LEP governance and transparency, compliance with the Framework and transparency arrangements, to ensure that the checks and reporting requirements of Section 151 Officer are met.
-Including retaining information regarding decisions on funding - Support function technical advice on the relevant law discussing risks associated with pursuing any course of action. - 24.2.
+Accountable Bodies have the following functions: - Financial function: Arrangements for receiving funding from Government, holding our bank accounts, - Oversight function processes such as LEP governance and transparency, compliance with the Framework and transparency arrangements, to ensure that the checks and reporting requirements of Section 151 Officer are met.
+Including retaining information regarding decisions on funding, and

+- Support function technical advice on the relevant law discussing risks associated with pursuing any course of action. - 24.2.
 Dorset LEP is supported by a single local authority as the Accountable Body, Dorset Council. - 24.3.
-A service level agreement is in place between Dorset LEP and Dorset Council, clearly setting out the role and responsibilities of the Accountable Body.
-This document is published on the website. - 24.4.
-Given Dorset LEP's non statutory status and in line with the government's Accounting Officer System Statement, funding is not paid to Dorset LEP directly, but to the Accountable Body.
-The Accountable Body receive these funds on Dorset LEP's behalf, they are ring fenced and enter separate bank accounts for Dorset LEP to ensure that they are properly accounted for alongside other Local Authority Funding. - 24.5.
-The Accountable Body holds three bank accounts for Dorset LEP: - Core Fund - Getting Building Fund - Growing Places Fund.
+A service level agreement is in place between Dorset LEP and Dorset Council, clearly setting out the role and responsibilities of the Accountable Body. - 24.4.
+Given Dorset LEP's non statutory status and in line with the Government's Accounting Officer System Statement, funding is not paid to Dorset LEP directly, but to the Accountable Body.
+The Accountable Body receive these funds on Dorset LEP's behalf, they are ring fenced and enter separate bank accounts for Dorset LEP to ensure that they are properly accounted for alongside other Local Authority Funding.